eulerfx/eulerfx.github.com/source/_posts/2013-04-29-sub-domains-and-bounded-contexts-in-domain-driven-design-ddd.markdown

 The key to understanding the difference between a bounded context and a sub-domain is understanding the difference between a domain and a domain model.
 The domain, in effect, is the problem to be addressed with a software effort.
 It is the problem space.
 A domain can be decomposed into sub-domains which typically reflect some organizational structure.
 A common example of a sub-domain is Product Catalog or Accounting - the latter possibly a generic sub-domain.
 A domain model on the other hand is an abstraction of a domain taking whats necessary to satisfy requirements.
 It has to be created with the cooperation of developers and domain experts.
 If the design and analysis process was a mathematical function, the model would be its [range](http://en.wikipedia.org/wiki/Range_\(mathematics\)).
 In fact, it would have to be a [non-injective and non-surjective](http://en.wikipedia.org/wiki/Bijection,_injection_and_surjection) function:

-{% blockquote George E. P. Box %}
+{% blockquote George E. P. Box, Empirical Model-Building and Response Surfaces (1987) %}
-All models are wrong.
-Some models are useful.
+Essentially, all models are wrong, but some are useful.
 {% endblockquote %}

 ## Bounded Contexts